ManCla/testing-abstractions/README.md

  * **testing-frameworks/pitl**: directory associated to the Process-In-The-Loop testing setup
  * **testing-frameworks/plot**: directory containing the Python plotting class
  * **bugs**: directory containing the patch files that inject the bugs discussed in the paper
- * **firmware**: directory containing the firmware patch file and where to put binaries under test
+ * **firmware**: directory containing the firmware patch file and where to put the compiled binaries under test

 Each testing setup folder contains:

  * the Python class files specific to each abstraction.
-An exception is made for the physical model simulator: the one in the **mitl** folder is used at each testing abstraction.
+An exception is made for the physical model simulator: the class file of the physical model in the **mitl** folder is used at _every_ testing abstraction.
  * a subfolder **flightdata** containing the flight data for each test shown in the paper.
- * a subfolder **pdf** containing the complete plots of the flight data for each test shown in the paper.
+ * a subfolder **pdf** containing the complete pre-generated plots of the flight data for each test shown in the paper.

 ## Dependencies

 [Python 3](https://www.python.org/downloads/release/python-391/), [openOCD](https://www.openocd.org/), [Renode](https://renode.io/) (setup instructions in the `testing-frameworks/sitl` directory), [gdb](https://www.gnu.org/software/gdb/)

-Everything has been tested with: MacOS 11.1 and Linux
+Everything has been tested with: MacOS 11.1 and Linux Fedora

 ## Getting the Right Version of the Crazyflie Firmware
 Clone the [crazyflie-firmware](https://github.com/bitcraze/crazyflie-firmware) repository with